 In the blood.

-I will happily admit; I am a fairly decent coffee addiction.1 I made myself a coffee before I sat down to write this.
+I will happily admit; I am a fairly decent coffee addiction. ((this whole post is very ‘first world problems’ – so I suggest you stop reading right now if that is going to get up your nose.))
+I made myself a coffee before I sat down to write this.
 One of my favourite ways – the old’trusty stovetop espresso.
 I have stopped drinking coffee in the evenings these days, but in the past, it was not unheard of for me to take a coffee to bed with me and drink it while I had a read and settled in for the evening.
 Camping Coffee is just the logical extension of this.

 See, I have been drinking coffee since I was a baby.
 As the stories goes, my parents found I was lactose intolerant, but could keep down milk with coffee in it, hence, I drank coffee in the bottle, I have periods of drinking more or less coffee, but I can’t think of any time in my life where I have gone more than a week (closer to day) without at least one.

 However, I have also become more and more particular about the coffee I drink. ((that is unless I haven’t had one by about midday, then anything will do.))
 While I haven’t gone to the extent (and cost) of a home espresso machine, most weekend mornings starts with a French press, with the amount of coffee and water being measured in grams (34 of grams to 500ml of water is the current preference) and after one or three of those, the stovetop is normally brought out around three for another shot.
 During the week, bullet coffee is breakfast, and I am seriously considering getting something for the office, where the machine there, just isn’t up to par.